3coma3/btrfs-backup/MANUAL.md

 Will scan the snapshot storage, filtering those snapshots whose name (also, their path) matches a regular expression and printing them on the screen.

 `remove`

 Like `find` but instead of printing names, it will destroy the snapshots.
 Use with care of course.

+`showcfg`

+This command will show on standard output the contents of the currently selected configuration file, if there is one.

+`editcfg`

+This command will open the currently selected configuration file with the editor set at the `$EDITOR` environment variable, if there is a selected configuration file and `$EDITOR` is set.

+`dumpcfg`

+This command will dump on standard output the actual values of all configuration variables, and is very useful to check what are the script defaults, or what are the results of the interactions between script defaults, values defined in external configuration files, and command line arguments.
+The dump format is one you can use directly in `export` or `declare` statements.

 > **Note**